Public Signals in Network Congestion Games: Introduction

+The selfish behavior of traffic participants degrades the performance of traffic networks.
+The theory of congestion games - within its long research history at the intersection of computer science, economics, and operations research - provides a rich set of tools to study this effect qualitatively and quantitatively.

+Most notably, the substantial set of results includes characterizations and quantitative bounds on the inefficiency of equilibria.
+This inefficiency leads to higher overall travel times and, as a consequence, to higher greenhouse gas emissions, and a general loss of social welfare, compared to an optimal allocation of traffic flow in the network.
+Moreover, it can result in paradoxical effects of equilibrium behavior when changing the travel times or the demand in the network.

-As a remedy for the inefficiency of equilibrium flow, various measures have been discussed in the literature, most prominently road tolls (see, e.g., \cite{Colini-Baldeschi18,FleischerJM04,KarakostasK04,HoeferOS08,HarksKKM15,PaccagnanCFM21,ColeDR06,JelinekKS14}) and, to a lesser extent, network design techniques~\cite{GairingHK17,Roughgarden06}.
-While in principle, some of these measures seem very attractive, in many countries the political climate labels it rather unlikely (and/or undesirable) that measures like tolls or benevolent network manipulation get implemented to a substantial extent.
+As a remedy for the inefficiency of equilibrium flows, various measures have been discussed in the literature, most prominently road tolls \citep[e.g.][]{Colini-Baldeschi18,FleischerJM04,KarakostasK04,HoeferOS08,HarksKKM15,PaccagnanCFM21,ColeDR06,JelinekKS14} and - to a lesser extent - network design techniques~\citep[e.g.][]{GairingHK17,Roughgarden06}.
+While in principle, some of these measures seem very attractive, the implementation of road toll stations, satellite-based methods to implement road pricing schemes, or the construction of new road infrastructure requires substantial and long-term investments and puts an additional burden on the environment.
+Consequently, it would be much more beneficial to be able to improve the traffic situation without the need for large investments.

 In this paper, we consider a largely untapped potential of network improvement that is rooted in the inherent uncertainty of travel times.
-In many real-world networks, it is realistic to assume that the travel times of a network edge $e$ are not deterministic.
-Rather, travel times subject to stochastic uncertainty resulting from various parameters such as weather condition, occurrences of road works, or traffic accidents.
-In these scenarios, mobility services like TomTom, Waze, or Google Maps have an informational advantage over a single network user as they learn traffic conditions from data.
-A benevolent mobility service may use this informational advantage in order to steer the traffic equilibrium into a favorable direction.
-The resulting optimization problem for the mobility service is a task commonly referred to as \emph{signaling} or \emph{Bayesian persuasion}.
+In practice, the travel times are not deterministic and are subject to stochastic uncertainty (see, e.g., \cite{LianeasNM19} and further literature in \Cref{ssec:related-work}) due to various influences such as weather conditions, occurrences of road works, or traffic accidents.
+In these scenarios, mobility services like TomTom, Waze, or Google Maps have an informational advantage over a single network agent as they learn traffic conditions from data.
+Indeed, with the omnipresence of navigation devices, mobility services are becoming increasingly aware of their significant impact on emerging traffic patterns~\citep{SpectrumIEEE19}.
+A benevolent mobility service may use its informational advantage to steer the traffic equilibrium in a favorable direction.
+The resulting optimization problem for the mobility service can be cast as a task commonly referred to as \emph{signaling} or \emph{Bayesian persuasion}.